-- 1. Several transmitter databases may be necessary such as: - Database, using data of the GE06 digital Plan and analogue Plan, for interference calculations; - National database with actual station characteristics for wanted signal calculations; - Variants of the above mentioned databases e.g.: - x containing station characteristics during transition and after analogue switch-off
+- 1. Several transmitter databases may be necessary such as: - Database, using data of the GE06 digital Plan and analogue Plan, for interference calculations: - National database with actual station characteristics for wanted signal calculations; - Variants of the above mentioned databases e.g.: - x containing station characteristics during transition and after analogue switch-off - restrictions requested or negotiated in international coordination (in relation to bilateral agreements or remarks in columns 18 or 28 of the GE06 Plan entries of DVB-T allotment or DVB-T assignments respectively).

-76 Recommendation ITU-R BT.419 Directivity and polarization discrimination of antennas in the reception of television broadcasting.
+Recommendation ITU-R BT.419 Directivity and polarization discrimination of antennas in the reception of television broadcasting.

-77 Recommendation ITU-R BT.1368 Planning criteria for digital terrestrial television services in the VHF/UHF bands.
+Recommendation ITU-R BT.1368 Planning criteria for digital terrestrial television services in the VHF/UHF bands.